British Aviation, 1912 ~ 2024

 By kind permission of my family, the banner portrait is of our father’s elder brother Sergeant-Pilot Kenneth Ernest Webb RAFVR 1315766 (1921-1943) in March 1941 at Craig Field Alabama undergoing pilot training.
 The biplane is the redoubtable Boeing Spearman Kaydet, a beautiful trainer.
 I grew up with this framed portrait in the front room at my Grandparents’ home.
 It remained in the original frame until last year and is now reframed and displayed in the family gallery at my home.

-It’s motto says it all and despite the horror of war: Life is Good!
+The portrait’s motto says it all and despite the horror of war: Life is Good!

 Kenneth Thomas Webb

-September 2024
+October 2024

 Latest Articles